AYUSHDEVANI/clarity-notes/README.md

 ## 📧 Contact

-For questions or support, contact Karma Koder at your-email@example.com.
+For questions or support, contact Ayush Devani at ayushdevani0018@gmail.com.

 ---